 The receiver, or air tank, of your air compressor, normally comes equipped with a manual compressor tank drain.
 This manual tank or reservoir drain is typically located at the lowest spot of the air tank.

 Have you ever busted a knuckle trying to drain the tank on a manual tank drain valve?
 Yeah, you know the location makes it almost inaccessible, but that’s not why the drain is there.
 Gravity works, and water generated by the pump and driven into the tank by the process of compressing air, will flow down to the lowest area in the tank.
 That’s where the tank drain should be!

 In order to keep free water from accumulating inside the receiver, and this is particularly important for industrial compressed air applications in which large compressors can dump gallons of water into a tank daily, this manual tank drain should be opened at least once a day to allow the tank to drain all water completely.

 Depending on the size of your compressor and the length of time that your compressor runs each day, it might be necessary to drain water more frequently than that.
 Better to drain it too often than not enough.

 This strongly recommended daily ritual of manually draining a compressor tank is often overlooked by routine maintenance, not the least reason of which is the location of the tank drain.
 This will result in the scenario discussed on the pages of this site that refer to water and water problems here.

 Compressor Tank Auto Drains Installation & Setup

+Installation of the auto drain is fairly simple.
 The existing manual drain is screwed out, and the auto drain is screwed into the same port.

 Or, if the outlet on the manual drain is threaded, add a nipple and screw the auto drain onto the nipple.
 If you opt for this route, ensure that you leave the manual tank drain fully open.